C0de-N1nja/Ethical-Hacking-Tools/tools/3_Reverse-Shell/README.md

-# 🐍 Reverse Shell in Python
+# 🐚 Reverse Shell in Python — Basic & Advanced Versions

-This project demonstrates how a Python-based reverse shell can be built and enhanced in a modular and stealthy way.
-It is structured to show both a **Basic** version and an **Advanced** version of a reverse shell, offering a clear path from foundational learning to more robust, feature-rich tools — useful for ethical hacking, red teaming, or defensive simulation in cybersecurity.
+This module demonstrates how to build a **reverse shell** in Python — starting from a foundational one-time connection and scaling up to a robust, reconnecting, feature-rich remote access tool.

+It’s split into two versions:
+- 🔹 A **Basic** reverse shell for foundational understanding
+- 🔸 An **Advanced** reverse shell for real-world simulation, red teaming, or blue team detection practice

+> ⚠️ Use only in authorized testing environments.
+This project is strictly for educational and ethical hacking practice.

 ---

-## 📁 Directory Structure
+## 📁 Folder Structure

 ```

-Reverse-Shell-Python/
+Reverse-Shell/
 ├── README.md                  # General project overview (this file)
 ├── Basic-Version/
 │   ├── README.md              # Detailed explanation of the basic version